Skip to content

 Oil painting of Lord Nuffield by John Wheatley, 1949/50 | © National Trust Images

 Lord Nuffield built the Morris Motor Company from the ground up.
-He became an incredibly successful and celebrated man, remaining humble and philanthropic throughout his life.
+He became incredibly successful and celebrated, yet remained a modest man.
+Alongside his incredible generosity through philanthropy, Lord Nuffield was a complex man who donated to a wide-range of causes, including some seen as controversial.
 Nuffield Place was his home for the last 30 years of his life – discover his fascinating story.

 A young entrepreneur